panostriantafyllidis/ApodImageFetcher/README.md

 - Saves the images in local user drive for future use.

-# Nasa Apod Wallpaper Setter
+# Nasa Apod

 ![Logo](https://github.com/panostrian/imageRepo/blob/main/apodLogo.jpg?raw=true)

 ## Installing the prequisites

-**Reminder that right now, this only works on windows.**

 ### Python 3

 Make sure you have python3 installed on your device.
-You can learn how to do this from [here](https://docs.python.org/3/using/windows.html)
-In the install dialog box, make sure you add Python 3 to the PATH.
+Guide can be foind [here](https://docs.python.org/3/using/windows.html) Python 3 needs to be added to the PATH.

 #### Tip: Opening cmd in any folder
 Assuming that in File Explorer you have opened the target directory/folder, do this: